Creative Economy and Workforce

 Strengthening Massachusetts’s Creative Economy and Growing our Creative Workforce.

 In Massachusetts, the creative sector delivers $27.2 billion in economic value to our economy.
-Our sector includes non-profit cultural organizations, creative small busienses, artists, creative workers and arts administrators.
-MASSCreative endorses policy and programmatic solutions that strengthen pathways to creative jobs, grown small creative businesses, and strengthen cultural non-profits.
+Our sector includes non-profit cultural organizations, creative small businesses, artists, creative workers and arts administrators.
+MASSCreative endorses policy and programmatic solutions that strengthen pathways to creative jobs, grow small creative businesses, and strengthen cultural non-profits.

 What are we doing about the creative economy?

 MASSCreative supports a strong creative economy by advocating annually for state funding for the Mass Cultural Council and budgetary line items that will benefit the creative sector.
-In FY24, these efforts resulted in $25 million for the Mass Cultural Council and $895,000 for specific local cultural projects: an 11% increase in public funding over the FY23 Budget.
+In FY25, these efforts resulted in $26.9 million for the Mass Cultural Council’s annual operating and grantmaking budget with $955,000 of that line item earmarked for local cultural projects.

 We’re also fighting for the Massachusetts creative economy by organizing support for our 2023-2024 Creative Sector Agenda.
 These policy priorities are the product of engaging in a statewide listening series in Fall 2022, where MASSCreative gathered feedback from artists, creatives, cultural organizations, advocacy groups, regional planning councils, and changemakers about the policy changes the sector needs to become more equitable, just, and visible.